-- (a) If you have difficulties paying your bill, you should contact us as soon as possible.
-We will provide you with information about payment options. - (b) If you are a residential customer and have told us that you have difficulty paying your bill, we must offer you the option of paying your bill under a payment plan.
-However, we are not obliged to do so if you have had 2 payment plans cancelled due to non-payment in the previous 12 months or have been convicted of an offence involving the illegal use of energy in the previous 2 years.

-(c) Additional protections may be available to you under our Customer Hardship Policy and under the National Energy Retail Law and the Rules if you are a customer experiencing payment difficulties due to hardship.
+- If you have difficulties paying your bill, you should contact us as soon as possible.
+We will provide you with information about payment options. - If you are a residential customer and have told us that you have difficulty (b) paying your bill, we must offer you the option of paying your bill under a payment plan.
+However, we are not obliged to do so if you have had 2 payment plans cancelled due to non-payment in the previous 12 months or have been convicted of an offence involving the illegal use of energy in the previous 2 years. - Additional protections may be available to you under our Customer (c) Hardship Policy and under the Code if you are a customer experiencing payment difficulties due to hardship.
 A copy of our Customer Hardship Policy is available on our website.